ricardoinaciopt/mast/README.md

 To use the classes and scripts provided in this repository, follow the instructions outlined in the documentation and code comments.
 Make sure to install the required dependencies listed in the `requirements.txt` file before running any scripts.

 To initiate experiments and evaluate different models and resampling techniques, use `main.py`.
-Specify the scripts and resamplers to use within `main.py` before execution..
+Specify the scripts and resamplers to use within `main.py` before execution.

 ## Classes Overview